20728 - DECISION ANALYSIS IN MANAGEMENT

 The learning experience of this course includes, in addition to face-to-face lectures, case studies discussions, group assignments, concrete examples of decisions problems in companies facing uncertainty.
 Aside real cases, theoretical insights will be provided.

-One group project is assigned during the course: students are expected to discuss and analyse the assignment within their group (or individually) and deliver a report and a presentation about their findings.
+Two group works are assigned during the course: students are expected to discuss and analyse the assignment within their group and deliver a presentation about their findings.

-The assignment deliverable is used for the student assessment (see next paragraph) and discussed in class to encourage a vibrant learning experience.
+Moreover, each student is asked to prepare a presentation about an additional individual assignment.
+Both the group and individual assignments deliverable are used for the student assessment (see next paragraph) and are discussed in class to encourage a vibrant learning experience.

 The active participation in class is also considered for the overall student assessment.